"You do realise we have a retractable roof, don't you?"

 The internal view is also quite magnificent: 1,200 tons of white-painted iron arch around us, all resting on giant ball-and-socket joints beneath the floor.
 Steve relates how he would clamber around on the internal beams without any rope or helmet, in the years before health and safety rules were tightened, a thought that makes the stomach churn.

 This great venue in Kensington opened in 1886 as the National Agricultural Hall.
 It has since hosted countless shows, rallies and exhibitions.
 The space has variously been occupied by lions, fascists, pigeons, boxers, a Bedouin encampment, aircraft, and Mr Charles Crufts' sporting dogs.
 Many remarkable diversions have passed through this venue over the past 125 years, but the structure itself is perhaps the greatest wonder.

 Olympia is set to play an even more prominent role in the years to come.
-Nearby Earl's Court exhibition centre is set to close in the near future, and exhibitions such as the Ideal Home Show have already confirmed the move to Olympia.
-One of the centre's most popular shows, the Great British Beer Festival, returns on 12-16 August.
+Nearby Earl's Court exhibition centre has now been demolished, and exhibitions such as the Ideal Home Show have moved to Olympia.
 We're not sure how many of them will make use of the retractable roof, however.

 Other Londonist rooftop adventures

 - Up on the roof of Victoria station.

 - Up on the roof of King's Cross station (2013).

 - Up on top of the Walkie Talkie (2012)